datquocnguyen/VnDT/README.md

-# VnDT: The Vietnamese dependency treebank
+# VnDT: A Vietnamese dependency treebank

 VnDT is a Vietnamese dependency treebank, consisting of 10K+ sentences.
 The construction of VnDT is detailed in our [following paper](https://github.com/datquocnguyen/VnDT/blob/master/VnDT-paper-CameraReadyVersion.pdf):